Historic Treasure and Community Gathering Place

-Back in the 19th century, Frank and Henry Wallace were prestigious landowners in the Island View area and dedicated land on Chapel Drive for the building of a non-denominational Chapel.
+In 1896, brothers and local land owners Frank and Henry Wallace dedicated land on Chapel Drive for the building of a non-denominational Chapel to serve the summer residents of the newly-developed shoreline area named Pine Orchard.
 Plans to erect a Chapel were approved on July 4,1896.
-One year later - on July 4, 1897 - it was completed.
+One year later, on July 4, 1897, the Queen-Anne style chapel was completed.

 The original cost for the building was $1,532, with an additional cost of $125 to paint the exterior.
 Pine Orchard was a summer colony at the time, and the Chapel was built solely for summer services, which took place at 4pm every Sunday.
-With no resident minister, area ministers came from neighboring towns to lead services.
+With no resident minister, area ministers came from neighboring towns to lead services and Sunday school.

 Throughout the 1930s and 1940s, a Pine Orchard family would host a student minister from the Yale Divinity School for the summer.
 In exchange for running a day camp for children and delivering a weekly sermon, the student’s living expenses were covered.

-According to town historian Jane Bouley, the Chapel was closed for services in 1963, and the community stuck together in a move to save it.
-It has been a tradition for residents of Pine Orchard to make it their matrimonial setting.
+According to town historian Jane Bouley, the Chapel was closed for services in 1963, but the local community came together to continue using the building for community activities, including summer camps, concerts, meetings, parades, children's activities, memorial services, and weddings.
+It has been a tradition for residents of Pine Orchard to make the Chapel their matrimonial setting.
+The Chapel is available to anyone for a small rental fee.

-Today, the Chapel is used for weddings, memorials, parties, concerts and more.
-A nominal fee helps to maintain the grounds, although residents are asked for voluntary contributions to cover expenses necessary to preserve the 120+ year-old building.
+The Chapel continues to be used for weddings, memorial services, parties, concerts, and more.
+Rental fees help to maintain the grounds, and supporters provide voluntary contributions to cover expenses necessary to preserve the 125+ year-old building.
+The Chapel truly represents a community effort - bringing people of all ages and backgrounds together to share in fun and fellowship.
 Join us at the Chapel for your special day.

 THE PINE ORCHARD UNION CHAPEL